-- Remove screws securing inner baffles.

-- 2. Remove both inner baffles.

-- 3. Remove two remaining screws holding breather cover to crankcase.

-- Pry under protruding edge of breather cover with a screwdriver to break RTV or gasket seal.
+- 1. Remove screws securing inner baffles to crankcase. - 2.
+Remove inner (valley) baffles. - 3.
+Remove remaining screws from breather cover. - Pry under protruding edge of breather cover with a screwdriver to break RTV or gasket seal.
 Do not pry on sealing surfaces as it could cause damage resulting in leaks.
-Most engines use a formed gasket rather than RTV sealant. - Remove breather cover and gasket (if used). - 6.
-Remove breather filter from chamber. - Remove screw, breather reed retainer and breather reed.
+Most engines use a formed gasket rather than RTV sealant. - 5.
+Remove breather cover and gasket (if used).